-Sheets 57, 58 and 59 outlines the importance of carrying out a comprehensive service open-flued gas heaters, and ensuring there is adequate air supply for the appliance to operate safely.
-They also highlight how important it is to understand the impact of negative pressure – created by extraction or exhaust fans – can have on an open-flued gas heater.
+Sheets 57, 58 and 59 outlines the importance of carrying out a comprehensive service on open-flued gas heaters, and ensuring there is adequate air supply for the appliance to operate safely.
+They also highlight how important it is to understand the impact of negative pressure – created by extraction or exhaust fans – on an open-flued gas heater.

 Sheet 38 and test and service reports